What is a registered branch? Branch in the Czech Republic

 REGISTERED BRANCH VS. ESTABLISHMENT

 Unlike a registered branch, an establishment is only a space in which you can carry out your business activities.
 For this reason, it must be properly designated and reported to the Trade Licensing Office and not registered in the Commercial Register as a separate entity.
-You can read more about establishments by clicking on the appropriate link.

 A registered branch on the other hand, is a less expensive and demanding way to set up a company elsewhere than in your home country, which can easily help you expand your reach to other countries.